MPU: Towards Secure and Privacy-Preserving Knowledge Unlearning for Large Language Models: Proposed Method:

 We consider a server-client unlearning framework operating over $R$ communication rounds.
 Each round consists of three sequential stages.
 First, the server generates and distributes $m$ perturbed copies of the current global model to the client.
 Second, the client performs local unlearning on these perturbed models using its private dataset.
-Lastly, the server collects the resulting local unlearning updates and aggregates them via a harmonic denoising mechanism, producing the updated global model for the next round.
+Third, the server collects the resulting local unlearning updates and aggregates them via a harmonic denoising mechanism, producing the updated global model for the next round. \begin{remark} In Algorithm~\ref{alg:pum}, only the results of the following two operations are public